derrickburns/periodic-table/README.md

 **Example:** The C++ Standard Template Library is a collection of containers, iterators, and algorithms parameterized by templates [45].
 Postgres allows users to add types and operators to the core database system [46].

+🟪 **Ui – Uniform Interface**  Design components to expose the same abstract interface to clients, regardless of internal differences.
+Enables general tooling and composability.

+**Example:** Unix treats everything as a file—sockets, devices, pipes—enabling consistent use of read/write operations [57, 58].

 ## 🟧 Group 2: Efficiency

 🟧 **Sc – Scalability**